simgrid/simgrid/docs/source/Design_goals.rst

 for the sake of simulation performance.
 SimGrid provides several implementations of this mechanism, called **context factories**.
-These implementations fall into two categories: Preemptive contexts are based on full-fledged system threads such as pthread on Linux or Java threads in the JVM.
+These implementations fall into two categories: Preemptive contexts are based on standard system threads from the libstdc library.
 They are usually better supported by external debuggers and profiling tools, but less efficient.
 The most efficient factories use non-preemptive mechanisms, such as SysV's ucontexts, boost's context, or our own hand-tuned implementation, that is written